 Pulmonary alveolar proteinosis (PAP) was first described in 1958 as an uncommon disorder in adults characterized by the accumulation of lipoproteinaceous material within alveoli .
 The prognosis was highly variable, and for over three decades the pathophysiology and treatment of this disease remained a mystery.
-With recent developments in molecular genetics, our understanding of the pathogenesis of PAP has improved significantly.
-At the same time, there were case reports of atypical forms of PAP arising in infants and children.
+With developments in molecular genetics, our understanding of the pathogenesis of PAP has improved significantly.
+At the same time, there were case reports of atypical forms of PAP arising in neonates, infants, and children.
 Today there is mounting evidence that most cases of pediatric PAP result from a genetic or acquired defect in surfactant metabolism, leading to excessive accumulation of this material in air spaces .

 ETIOLOGY AND PATHOGENESIS